Shobhit117/digit-recognizer/README.md

 # digit-recognizer
-We train a convolutional neural network to recognize hand written digits using the MNIST data set and the Keras library.
-The model is trained with batches of 50 images for 11 epochs.
-A validation accuracy of about **99.3%** is obtained.
+This is an implementation of a convolutional neural network for recognizing hand written digits using the MNIST dataset.
+A validation accuracy of about **99.3%** is obtained after training for 11 epochs.

 * **train.py** trains the CNN for 1 epoch and saves the model and weights.
 * **test.py** predicts the outputs for the test set and saves the results in **predictions.csv**.